The inverse and the composition in the set of formal Laurent series: Abstract

 \section{Abstract}

-The aim of this article is to investigate the problem of the existence and computation of inverse series to formal Laurent series, and the composition of formal Laurent series and its properties.
-Some necessary and sufficient conditions for the existence of inverse series to a certain type formal Laurent series are provided.
-Moreover, we define a general composition of formal Laurent series and we investigate the Right Distributive Law and the Chain Rule for formal Laurent series.
-Finally, we provide a sufficient condition for the boundary convergence of formal Laurent series.
+The aim of this article is to investigate the issues of multiplicative inverses and composition in the set of formal Laurent series.
+We show the lack of general uniqueness of inverses of formal Laurent series; necessary and sufficient conditions for the existence of inverses of formal Laurent series satisfying some weak assumptions are also provided.
+Moreover, we define a general composition of formal Laurent series and investigate the Right Distributive Law and the Chain Rule in this context.